schneideraxel/field-coordinator-bot/README.md

 set -a && source .env.local && set +a
 ```

-See `.env.example` for all available options (concurrency, timeouts, webhook secret, GitHub Enterprise endpoints, etc.).

 ---

 ## Defining workflows

 Workflows are declared in `workflows/workflows.yaml`.
 That file contains a full reference section explaining all task types and options, and four annotated example workflows.

-Quick example — run a check script and open one GitHub issue per flagged record:
+Quick example, run a check script and open one GitHub issue per flagged record:

 ```yaml
 workflows: